postmannen/postmannen.github.io/cv/README.md

 A full list can be found at my [LinkedIn profile](https://www.linkedin.com/in/bj%C3%B8rn-tore-svinningen-1394816/).

-### 2017 - Present, Go Development

-I love to solve problems and challenges.
-Some examples are mentioned below:

-- Inventor and Creator of the Event Driven infrastructure controller [Steward](https://github.com/RaaLabs/steward) for [RaaLabs](https://raalabs.com) that makes it possible to have full control over your infrastructure both in the cloud as well as on the ships sailing the sea.
-- Decoding protocols, and write software to control Drones and IOT.
-- Network/Server management tools.
-- All my projects are available at [github.com/postmannen](https://github.com/postmannen).
+- Creating tools to handle both server and network infrastructure.
-- Most of my work are opensourced so what I've been doing can be found in the Contribution Activity on my [Github](https://github.com/postmannen) profile.
+- All of my private projects, and most of my work related projects are opensourced so what I've been doing can be found in my Github profile here [Github](https://github.com/postmannen) profile.

+### Jul 2023 - Present, Selfstudy eBPF.

+- Learning more about eBPF, tracing, handling network traffic on Linux servers.
+- C Programming, and also some Python :)

 ### Jan 2020 - Jun 2023 Raa Labs, Contract

 Building Cloud on the Edge:

 - Build an Edge Cloud infrastructure/platform from the ground and up for ships sailing around the globe.
+- Create an event driven infrastructure controller, [Steward](https://github.com/postmannen/steward) for [RaaLabs](https://raalabs.com)
+- K3s.
+- Created various tools and automation services, where most of the services with an MIT license can be found at [Raalabs's Github](https://github.com/raalabs)

+### 2017 - 2019, Study programming.

+- Go, Software Architecture, and more.

 ### 2004 - Present, Self Employee, Freelance